AdelinePat/minesweeper/README.md

 📌 **Project Description**

 A customizable game menu system built with **Pygame**.
-This project provides an interactive interface for setting game preferences, including **difficulty, resolution, and language selection**, as well as a **winner screen**.
+This project provides an interactive interface for setting game preferences, including **difficulty, resolution, and erase record selection**, as well as a **winner screen**.

-# Financial Management Tool
+# Minesweeper game with Python

 **Features**

-- 🎛  **Settings Menu**: Adjust difficulty, resolution, and language.
+- 🎛  **Settings Menu**: Adjust difficulty, resolution, and erase top 3 players.
 - 🏆 **Winner Screen**: Displays victory messages and prompts for player name entry.
 - 🎨 **Customizable UI**: Uses various fonts, colors, and buttons.
 - 🔄 **Dynamic Navigation**: Clickable buttons and arrow-based selection.